chainer/chainer/docs/source/tutorial/word2vec.rst

 .. note::

-    Using **negative sampling** or **hierarchical softmax** for the loss function the loss function is very common, however, in this tutorial, we will use the **softmax over all words** and skip the other variants for the sake of simplicity.
+    Using **negative sampling** or **hierarchical softmax** for the loss function is very common, however, in this tutorial, we will use the **softmax over all words** and skip the other variants for the sake of simplicity.

 2.1 Skip-gram
 --------------